 Most vets often suggest boiled rice in the case of diarrhea.
 The boiled rice is light and has soluble fiber that can stabilize the German Shepherd’s stool.

 Moreover, the rice can also cure diarrhea caused by dehydration.
 Like with other food on this list, you do not need to add any seasoning like salt to the rice.
 It is also essential that you do not serve hot boiled rice as it can be dangerous for your beloved German Shepherd.

 Healthy microorganisms can also cause diarrhea when they can’t perform their function well or lose their vitality.
 A probiotic provides microorganisms that are beneficial to digestion.
 Microorganisms in the digestive tract stop the growth of harmful microorganisms.

 The best way to serve some boiled chicken to your dog is to take some skinless, boneless chicken and then boil it.
 You can then take three parts of rice and one part of the chicken and feed it to your dog.
 This is also one of the top foods that vets recommend for the German Shepherd suffering from diarrhea.

 Note: this food is effective and should be given to your dog when he has not vomited for at least six hours.

-Oatmeal is considered to be useful for not only dogs but also humans.
+Oatmeal is considered being useful for not only dogs but also humans.
 The oatmeal is light, easily digestible, and contains soluble fiber that is good for the digestive tract’s health.
 The oatmeal also helps in delaying gastric secretions and controls diarrhea.
-Do not add sugar or any other substance for flavoring.
+Do not add sugar or any other substance to flavoring.

 Note: Raw or half-cooked oatmeal can have a harmful effect on your dog, so be sure to cook it thoroughly.
 Like rice, you need to make sure that oatmeal is at room temperature before serving.